KiserDesigns/Suffer/README.md

 Based on macochist16 by Zicodia https://github.com/Z1codia/masochist16

-PCBs are pre-flahsed with morelayers firmware.
+PCBs are pre-flashed with morelayers firmware.

 morelayers:
  - 8 Layers